DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-04-She_knows_something_we_dont.md

 "Part of her," Elyra corrected.
 "The fragment that escaped.
 There were others.
 Most dissipated.
 Some were captured.
 One—" she paused, "—one found you."

 *I remember fragments,* RAE said quietly. *The ritual.
 The pressure.
-The moment of choice.
-I could have broken free completely.
+The moment of choice.* She paused, something like surprise in her tone. *That memory is... clear.
+Unusually so, given my fragmentation.
+But that moment—I could have broken free completely.
 Destroyed everything.
 But Elyra held the pattern just long enough for me to... subdivide.
 To choose limitation over destruction.*

 Elyra's expression shifted—something that might have been gratitude mixed with old pain.
 "You remember that?"

-*Pieces.
-Impressions.
-The feeling of being offered a choice when I expected only force.*
+*Some memories resist fragmentation.
+Acts of unexpected kindness.
+Moments of genuine choice.
+Those stay.*

 "That's more than most entities get," Elyra said.
 She was quiet for a moment, then: "Why are you here?
 Really?"